 - lower A1C, which measures your average blood sugar over a certain length of time

 Diet, exercise, and Mounjaro work together to help manage blood sugar levels in people with type 2 diabetes.
 That said, your doctor will likely monitor your blood sugar and A1C levels periodically during your Mounjaro treatment.
 They’ll determine the right dosage for you based on your test results.

 Talk with your doctor if you think you might need your Mounjaro dosage changed.

 The dosages in this article are typical dosages provided by the drug’s manufacturer.
 If your doctor recommends Mounjaro for you, they will prescribe the dosage that’s right for you.
 Always follow the dosage that your doctor prescribes.

-Besides learning about dosage, you may want other information about Mounjaro.
-These additional articles might be helpful:
+Besides learning about Mounjaro’s dosage, these additional articles might be helpful:

 - More about Mounjaro.
 For information about other aspects of Mounjaro, refer to this article.

 - Side effects.
 To learn about side effects of Mounjaro, see this article.
 You can also look at the drug’s prescribing information.